Factors of medicine accessibility

 Amneal is committed to improving the availability of essential medicines by building a reliable, resilient supply chain that patients and providers can depend on.
 We invest in manufacturing, quality, and distribution capabilities designed to reduce disruptions and help ensure medicines are available when and where they are needed.

-By strengthening supply continuity and supporting broad pharmacy access, Amneal works to help clinically appropriate treatments reach patients without unnecessary delay.
+By strengthening supply continuity, supporting broad pharmacy access, and direct delivery options, Amneal works to help clinically appropriate treatments reach patients without unnecessary delay.

 The information presented in this Accessibility Index is compiled from publicly available sources believed to be reliable at the time of publication.
 However, Amneal makes no representations or warranties, express or implied, regarding the accuracy, completeness, or timeliness of the data provided.
 The content is for informational purposes only and does not constitute professional advice or endorsement.